 My devices' connections are flapping

 As a first step, it is necessary to find out if the flapping is being experienced by the customers as well.
 If they are getting outages of internet service, then UISP is reporting the actual status just as it should.
-If customers report stable connection then the flapping is most likely caused by devices having issues connecting to the UISP console correctly.
+If customers report stable connection, the flapping is most likely caused by devices having issues connecting to the UISP console correctly.
 The two most common reasons for that are network issues and overload.

 - How to verify if it's an overload issue: Check both the UISP console and the device for CPU and RAM load.
 For the UISP Cloud instances, please contact us as described in the Overview of this article, and in the Description let us know we need to check the load on the server.
 The device can be checked with the

 It is also possible that the restart of the UISP will help.
 For self-hosted UISP instances, the restart can be done via CLI command, and for UISP Cloud users, there is an option to visit the UISP Cloud Access Portal and click on the restart button at the bottom of the screen.